-LCHD's Drug Overdose Prevention program works to implement comprehensive community-based efforts to address drug abuse and overdose through: coalition development, community needs assessment and evaluation, formation of an overdose fatality review and development of policy, systems and environmental change strategies to address the issue.
+LCHD's Drug Overdose Prevention (DOP) program works to implement comprehensive community-based efforts to address drug use and misuse through: coalition development, community needs assessment and evaluation, formation of an overdose fatality review, and development of policy, systems and environmental change strategies to address the issue.

-Project DAWN is a community-wide naloxone (also known as narcan) distribution program.
-Naloxone is a medication that can be used to quickly reverse an overdose caused by an opioid drug.
+Project DAWN is a community-wide naloxone (also known as NARCAN®) distribution program.
+Naloxone is a medication that can be used to reverse an overdose caused by an opioid drug.

-The project educates opioid users, their family members or their friends on how to recognize the signs and symptoms of a drug overdose.
-Call emergency medical services, perform rescue breathing and administer naloxone/narcan nasally.
-Naloxone Project Dawn Training Video.
-For more information call (740) 349-1663 or email us.
+The project educates individuals who use opioids, their family, and their friends on how to recognize the signs and symptoms of a drug overdose and how to administer Naloxone (NARCAN®).

 Behavioral Health Treatment Services Locator

 Drug and Alcohol Treatment Services in Licking County

 - Behavioral Health Services: (740)-522-8477, 65 Messimer Dr, Newark, OH 43055